-- a.
-Subsidiaries of GEPI; percentage ownership represents effective ownership of GERI. - b.
-Subsidiaries of GEGDI; percentage ownership represents effective ownership of GERI. - c.
-Subsidiary of SWEC - d.
+- Subsidiaries of GEPI; percentage ownership represents effective ownership of GERI. - b.
+Subsidiaries of GEGDI; percentage ownership represents effective ownership of GERI. - Subsidiary of SWEC. - d.
 Subsidiary acquired in prior years primarily to manage and administer real estate properties. - e.
 Subsidiaries engaged primarily to operate and manage resort hotels. - f.
 Subsidiary acquired in prior years primarily to market the Group's projects. - g.
 A subsidiary of TLC.
 TLHI was incorporated in 2018 to operate Twin Lakes Hotel, one of the real estate projects of TLC. - h.
-Associate because GERI has a representation in the BOD. - Newly incorporated subsidiaries this year, ECLI maintains and manages on the business and operations of clubs, resorts and leisure facilities.
-IRPMI manages and administers real estate properties.
+Associate because GERI has a representation in the BOD. - Incorporated in 2019, ECLI maintains and manages on the business and operations of clubs, resorts and leisure facilities.
+IRPMI was incorporated in 2022 to manage and administer real estate properties.